Explore the resurgence of film photography with Memory Fortress.

 Slide film

 Also known as reversal film, slide film produces positive transparencies with vivid colors and high contrast.
-It requires precise exposure and is often used for landscape and nature photography.

 Negative film

-Negative film is the most forgiving film type, offering a wide exposure latitude.
-It produces negatives that are then printed on photographic paper, allowing for adjustments during the printing process, underscoring the value of a skilled photo lab in the photographic workflow.
+It produces negatives then printed on photographic paper, allowing for adjustments during the printing process, underscoring the value of a skilled photo lab in the photographic workflow.

 Medium format film

-Medium format film, such as 120 and 220, provides a larger negative size than 35mm, a feature that’s particularly appreciated by users of this type of camera film.
-This results in superior image quality, making it a favorite among portrait and landscape photographers.
+Medium format film, such as 120 and 220, provides a more significant negative size than 35mm, a feature particularly appreciated by users of this type of camera film.

 ISO film

-ISO refers to a film’s sensitivity to light.
 Low ISO films (100-200) are ideal for bright conditions, while high ISO films (400 and above) are better suited for low light situations, illustrating the crucial choice of film stock based on lighting conditions.

 Positive film

-Positive film, or slide film, produces transparencies that can be viewed directly or projected.
-It offers vibrant colors and high contrast, making it a popular choice for commercial and fine art photography.
+It offers vibrant colors and high contrast, making it an excellent choice for commercial and fine art photography.

 How Does Film Processing Impact the Final Outcome?